SoundSkote/skote-portfolio-site/src/posts/Blog02_Character_Animations_&_Updates.md

 &nbsp;&nbsp;&nbsp;

-This blog will cover player animation sounds such as running, dashing, and jumping on different surfaces, as well as some updates on the project's progress.
+This blog will cover character animation sounds such as running, dashing, and jumping on different surfaces, as well as some updates on the project's progress.

 &nbsp;&nbsp;&nbsp;

 ## Updates
-&nbsp;&nbsp;&nbsp;

 I've already started updating previous work, and I’ll quickly cover the two most notable updates: the audio listener update and the birds update.
 &nbsp;&nbsp;&nbsp;
+&nbsp;&nbsp;&nbsp;

 ### Audio Listener Update
-&nbsp;&nbsp;&nbsp;

 While the audio listener worked fine during solo play, I encountered a problem when adding NPCs.
 Often, the audio listener would attach to the NPCs instead of the player, resulting in an unplayable experience.
 I believe this occurred because Lyra uses the same character blueprint for every character in the game.
 Therefore, when multiple characters were present, the system couldn’t distinguish which character I intended to use as the listener.

 This issue was resolved by checking the name string of each character upon spawning.
 Dec Birchall helped me find this straightforward solution: by checking the name of each character as it spawns, we can determine which character is playable and attach the listener to the player.
+&nbsp;&nbsp;&nbsp;

 ![Map_Overview!](/blogImages/AudioListener.png "AudioListener")
 ###### Figure 01.
 Printing the “Get Display Name” node on screen allows us to view each character’s name.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+&nbsp;&nbsp;&nbsp;
+&nbsp;&nbsp;&nbsp;

 ![Map_Overview!](/blogImages/AudioListenerUpdate.png "AudioListenerUpdate")
 ###### Figure 02.
 The “Get_Player” patch helps us locate who the player is.